lbl-srg/EnergyPlusToFMU/docs/userGuide/source/usage.rst

    Otherwise, the simulation will stop with an error. [#f2]_

 3. EnergyPlus contains the object ``RunPeriod`` and ``RunPeriod:CustomRange``.
-   The start and end day of these objects are ignored [#f3]_.
-However, the entry ``Day of Week for Start Day`` will be used.
+   The start and end day of these objects are ignored. [#f3]_ However, the entry ``Day of Week for Start Day`` will be used.
 For example, consider the following IDF snippet: